alibaba/MNN/README.md

 ## Historical Paper

-The preliminary version of MNN, as mobile inference engine and with the focus on manual optimization, has aslo been published in MLSys 2020 here.
-Please also cite the paper, if MNN previously helped your research:
+The preliminary version of MNN, as mobile inference engine and with the focus on manual optimization, has also been published in MLSys 2020.
+Please cite the paper, if MNN previously helped your research:

     @inproceedings{alibaba2020mnn,